 Why not do the same except using the zucchini in the form of zoodles instead of chopped zucchini chunks?

-Furthermore, I figured let’s eliminate the pasta noodles all together to have a low carb zoodle recipe.
+Furthermore, I figured let’s eliminate the pasta noodles all together to have a low carb zoodle recipe, just like my zoodles with breadcrumbs and cheese dish.

 My experiment worked wonders and came out great and therefore merits a place among my other Italian recipes. 😊